What is MVHR? - Mechanical Ventilation Heat Recovery

 A MVHR unit, like any other building service, requires maintenance and servicing throughout their lifetime to ensure consistent energy efficient ventilation is provided to the home.

-The heat exchanger is designed to last the lifetime of the unit and should every 3 to 5 years with an antibacterial cleaner
+The heat exchanger is designed to last the lifetime of the unit and should every cleaned 3 to 5 years with an antibacterial cleaner.

 Indoor Air Quality